Quartet of Bears in final singles rankings of 2016-17 season.

 From 2004-2007, Baylor was the only men's team to advance to the NCAA semifinals each year.
 During that same period, the Bears posted a 118-14 (.894) mark.

-Last season, Knoll led the Bears back to another Big 12 regular season title, the program's 11th, and the round of 16 of the NCAA Championships.
-He helped develop newcomer Patrick Pradella into one of the nation's top 30 players and turned freshman Julian Lenz into the Big 12's Freshman of the Year.
+In 2013, Knoll led the Bears back to another Big 12 regular season title, and the round of 16 of the NCAA Championships.
+He helped develop newcomer Pradella into one of the nation's top 30 players and turned freshman Lenz into the Big 12's Freshman of the Year.
 Overall, Knoll directed BU to a 22-6 record, a 5-0 Big 12 mark and an end of the year rank of No. 12.

 In 2012, Knoll was faced with one of the youngest teams in his time at Baylor.
 Five freshmen, a sophomore, a junior and two seniors made up a roster that finished the season with a 19-12 record.
 The Bears advanced to the finals of the Big 12 Championship and made it back to the NCAA Championship round of 16.
 Under Knoll's watch, freshman Mate Zsiga earned All-American honors in singles play.

 With five student-athletes returning and the addition of three newcomers, the 2011 Bears recaptured the Big 12 regular season title with a perfect 6-0 mark, downing Texas A&M for the crown.
-In addition, Baylor finished the season at 22-5, was ranked No. 6 in the Final ITA rankings and advanced to the NCAA Championship quarterfinals where it was eliminated by fourth-ranked Ohio State.
-The Bears added two more All-Americans to their already impressive list as John Peers and Roberto Maytin earned the recognition in doubles.
+In addition, Baylor finished the season at 22-5, was ranked No. 6 in the final ITA rankings and advanced to the NCAA Championship quarterfinals where it was eliminated by fourth-ranked Ohio State.
+Knoll added two more All-Americans to his already impressive list as John Peers and Roberto Maytin earned the recognition in doubles.

 In 2010, Knoll welcomed back six letterwinners from the 2009 squad, including three seniors, as his team looked poised to continue its Big 12 Conference dominance.
 However, after a 16-3 non-conference record, the Bears lost to Texas A&M and Texas to start conference play.
 The losses cost the Bears a chance at their ninth straight conference title, but Baylor closed out Big 12 competition with four consecutive wins before being dealt a quarterfinal loss in the Big 12 Championship by Texas A&M. Using their senior leadership and the Knoll's guidance, the Bears rebounded from their second loss to A&M to march all of the way to the NCAA Championship quarterfinals as the No. 7 seed, defeating the Aggies in the round of 16 for the ultimate revenge.
 Baylor lost in the Elite Eight to No. 2 Tennessee, 4-0.
 Senior Denes Lukacs earned All-American status for the third time during his career, becoming just the fourth Bear to accomplish that feat.
 He closed his Baylor career with 135 career victories, while fellow senior Dominik Mueller was named an Academic All-American as he finished his career as BU's career leader in dual-match victories with 96.